 “Wine doesn’t exist without the people surrounding it, and it is nothing unless shared.”

-“I am making wine because I think it is an invigorating and inspiring intersection between the natural environment and humanity,” Large adds.
+His broader philosophy is rooted in something closer to ecological thinking than conventional winemaking ambition.
+“I am making wine because I think it is an invigorating and inspiring intersection between the natural environment and humanity,” he says.
 “We have the opportunity to work intimately with the land, to manage an ecosystem, to farm a primary product that can then be harvested and translated into something that communicates all of this and more.”
-He sees his future role as less winemaker, more vigneron.
-“I want to explore the potential of viticulture to be a sustainable, intermeshed part of a complex ecosystem,” he says.
-“Making wine is the final part of the process, and one that brings me great joy.
-I also think wine has the ability to bring people together.
-Whether it be local with surrounding farms and farmers, or wider-spread with the support of other creative endeavours, or international visitors and idea exchange.
+The wines he aspires to are “elegant, expressive and alive – prizing texture, acidity and aromatics.
+I don’t believe in the ability of the winemaker to be a transparent hand, but instead they act as an interpreter between the vineyard and the bottle.”
+The future, as he sees it, belongs to the vigneron.
+“I want to explore the potential of viticulture to be a sustainable, intermeshed part of a complex ecosystem.
 Wine doesn’t exist without the people surrounding it, and it is nothing unless shared.”